-- They participate in bullying/cyber-bullying or post negative comments about their teammates, team, coaches or the gym. - They steal. - They are consistently late to practice. - A gymnast coming late to practice will complete the entire warm-up and the regular pre-workout strength prior to joining the regular schedule. - A gymnast who is late is expected to communicate the reason. - A gymnast/parent needs to text personal coaches prior to the beginning of practice if she is going to be late. - Every Momentum Team Member is expected to maintain excellent attendance. - o Poor attendance jeopardizes one's place on the team. - Athletes must maintain at least a 90% attendance rate.
-Attendance of 80% or less during any 2 weeks prior to competition will jeopardize your child's opportunity to compete (without refund). - Attendance that is consistently below 90% jeopardizes one's place on the team.
+- They participate in bullying/cyber-bullying or post negative comments about their teammates, team, coaches or the gym. - They steal. - They are consistently late to practice.
+Tardiness: - A gymnast coming late to practice will complete the entire warm-up and the regular pre-workout strength prior to joining the regular schedule. - A gymnast who is late is expected to communicate the reason. - A gymnast/parent needs to text personal coaches prior to the beginning of practice if she is going to be late. - Every Momentum Team Member is expected to maintain excellent attendance. - o Poor attendance jeopardizes one's place on the team. - Athletes must maintain at least a 80% attendance rate.
+Attendance of 70% or less during any 2 weeks prior to competition will jeopardize your child's opportunity to compete (without refund).
+Please do not plan a lengthy Spring break vacation with your competing child. - Attendance that is consistently below 80% jeopardizes one's place on the team.